ECS153/final-project-chatsignal/README.md

 The following functions are AWS lambda functions that are invoked accordingly when AWS Websocket API recieve a request or message.
 These files will not work or have any effect locally.
 For more detail on how to setup Web socket and lambda functions on AWS, please refer to the Documentation directory.

   * `fetchUserInfo.js` <br />
+    When the client fetches account information from the database, the get request will cause API gateway to call this function.
+This function will call dynamodb.getItem based on the username, which acts as the key to the other account information. <br />
+  * `populateUserInfo.js` <br />
+    When a post request to populate the account database is called by the client, the API gateway will call this lambda function to add/replace the account info on the database using dynamodb.putItem.
+The username will be stored as the "key" to the rest of the items. <br />

   * `HandleMessage.js` <br />
     When a message is sent to the route `onMessageCopy`, this funciton will be invoked.
 The function will parsed the actual message, scan the database for all the connection Ids that appeared in the same table as the sender, and initiate a POST request to forward the incoming message to every clients that are connected to the socket. <br />